 I earned a Bachelor's in Chemical Engineering and just graduated with a Master's in Environmental Analysis and Decision Making from Rice University.
 I would like to help anyone find that love of learning and confidence that comes from understanding your studies.
 I have an excellent background in math, chemistry, and Chemical Engineering classes, having earned all A's and B's in these subjects.
 I also have a working fluency in Spanish and took Spanish 1-4 in high school.

-Rice University - MS, Environmental Analysis & Decision Making
+Graduate Degree: Rice University - Master of Science, Environmental Analysis & Decision Making

 SAT Verbal: 710

 SAT Writing: 720

 Traveling, learning about new cultures, playing violin, watching movies, Latin dancing.

 What might you do in a typical first session with a student?